Are Asian specialists excluded from the program?

 What are the most important considerations for selection?

 The single most important consideration is that a candidate demonstrates potential for leadership and accomplishment.
 It is worth noting that we look for evidence that a candidate will be a leader both within his or her profession and as a member of the broader community.
-Initiative, creativity, maturity, humility, sensitivity, and strength of character: all these are characteristics that typify successful candidates.
+Initiative, creativity, maturity, humility, sensitivity, and strength of character are characteristics that typify successful candidates.

 Yes.
 Some of the most successful Luce Scholars have come into this program immediately after receiving their bachelor’s degrees.
-Candidates are expected to demonstrate clear leadership potential and professional ambition, which do not always have a direct correlation with age and experience.
+Candidates are expected to demonstrate clear leadership potential and professional ambition, which are not always directly correlated with age or experience.

-How are Asian placements developed for Luce Scholars?
+How are work placements in Asia determined for Luce Scholars?

 Are Luce Scholars expected to assist in locating their placements in Asia?

-Not under normal circumstances.
-In some rare instances, particularly in highly technical fields, a Scholar’s advisers can be helpful in providing names of individuals or institutions in Asia with whom The Asia Foundation may wish to discuss possible placements.
-The initial direct contact, however, is the responsibility of The Asia Foundation.
+Yes, Scholars are expected to play an active role in researching potential placement institutions, particularly in highly technical fields.
+The Luce Scholars Team works individually with each Luce Scholar guiding them through the process and offering placement organization suggestions and options.
+A Scholar’s adviser or own contacts can be helpful in providing names of individuals or organizations in Asia with whom The Asia Foundation may wish to discuss possible placements.
+The initial direct contact with potential host institutions, however, is the responsibility of The Asia Foundation.

 Should candidates have specific projects in mind for their year in Asia?